This post may contain affiliate links, which help keep this content free. (Full disclosure)

 This happens if the batter is too thick.
 Check the consistency section above for tips on thinning it out.

 The most common culprit is a pan that’s not hot enough or batter that’s too thick.
-See the tips below on handling both.
+See the tips above on handling both.

 That being said, 3-ingredient coconut flour tortillas are not as sturdy as flour tortillas.
 If you want them more sturdy, you can add one of these (not both), in these amounts: